Skip to main content

 In this tutorial we will show you how you can analyze the spatial configuration of proteins on the cell surface of single cells, using PNA data.

 Pixelator will generate a number of metrics from the graph structure inherent to the PNA data.
-In this tutorial we will show you how you can approach spatial analysis using the PNA proximity scores FIX LINK to get a deeper understanding of how proteins are organized on the cell surface.
+In this tutorial we will show you how you can approach spatial analysis using the PNA proximity scores to get a deeper understanding of how proteins are organized on the cell surface.

 We will load two PBMC samples, one that has undergone PHA stimulation, and an unstimulated sample.